jpatri/ccisel.github.io/_posts/2020-05-08-paulo-leic-kotlin.md

 The difference is obvious.
-The problem is that the Java language was designed with the assumption that functions must always be defined in the context of a type definition, be it a class or an interface (the sacrifice of verbs to nouns, so brilliantly described here [3]).
+The problem is that the Java language was designed with the assumption that functions must always be defined in the context of a type definition, be it a class or an interface (the sacrifice of verbs to nouns, so brilliantly described here [[6](http://steve-yegge.blogspot.com/2006/03/execution-in-kingdom-of-nouns.html)].
 This cannot be explained to an apprentice unless it’s seen from a 90’s perspective, which is not useful at this early stage of learning.

-Considering the increasing credibility and popularity [3][4] of the Kotlin programming language, and because it fully meets our requirements, its selection became natural.
-We also have been using it in several LEIC courses, namely: in Mobile Devices Programming since 2016 and in Web Application Development since 2018.
+Considering the increasing credibility and popularity [[3](https://www.jetbrains.com/lp/devecosystem-2019/)][[4](https://insights.stackoverflow.com/survey/2019?#technology)] of the Kotlin programming language, and because it fully meets our requirements, its selection became natural.
+We also have been using it in several LEIC courses, namely: in [Mobile Devices Programming](https://www.isel.pt/en/subjects/mobile-devices-programming-leic) since 2016 and in [Web Application Development](https://www.isel.pt/en/subjects/web-application-development-leic) since
+2018.

 And there you go: next semester, newcomers to our beloved craft will be greeted